-Vicki said her wise, but humble daughter had faith far beyond her years, living by one simple rule that has continued to inspire Vicki: If you do your best, God will do the
+Vicki said her wise, but humble daughter had faith far beyond her years, living by one simple rule that has continued to inspire Vicki: If you do your best, God will do the rest.

-More than 14 years have passed of her family, friends and Soldiers since Emily "gained her wings," but whose lives she touched in her brief, not there as a narrator read the significance of each item to the attendees.
+More than 14 years have passed of her family, friends and Soldiers she continues to live on in the lives but inspirational life.

-POW/MIA
+since Emily "gained her wings," but whose lives she touched in her brief, not there as a narrator read the significance of each item to the attendees.

-Continued from page 5
+POW/MIA Continued from page 5